Visual Modality Prompt for Adapting Vision-Language Object Detectors: Conclusion

 \section{Conclusion}

 In this work, we presented ModPrompt, a novel visual prompt strategy that effectively adapts open-vocabulary ODs to new visual modalities, such as infrared and depth, while preserving the detector’s zero-shot capabilities.
 Through our encoder-decoder prompt approach, we achieve significant performance improvements across multiple challenging benchmarks, showcasing the robustness of our method in scenarios with different modality adaptations.
-Moreover, we introduced an efficient text-prompt tuning variant that further enhances detection performance by preserving knowledge during adaptation, thereby, in some cases, achieving results comparable to full fine-tuning.
+Moreover, we introduced MPDR, an efficient text-embedded prompt tuning decoupled from the original embedded knowledge that further enhances detection performance by preserving language knowledge during adaptation, thereby, in some cases, achieving results comparable to full fine-tuning.
 Our evaluations demonstrate that ModPrompt consistently outperforms existing pixel-level prompt strategies and adapts seamlessly to varied backbone architectures, such as CNN-based or transformer-based.
 By expanding the potential of vision-language models in different applications, ModPrompt offers a compelling solution for future advancements in adaptable object detection frameworks, especially in settings that require full knowledge preservation.